Tom Cunningham: Storylines

 Tom is born on Millennium Eve 1999 to parents Gordon Cunningham (Bernard Latham) and Helen Cunningham (Kathryn George).
 Tom had to deal with a lot of family tragedies.
 Gordon's daughter Dawn Cunningham (Lisa Williamson) died of leukaemia two years before he was born, the suicide of Helen's son Lewis Richardson (Ben Hull) in 2001, Helen and Gordon are killed in a car crash in 2004 and Tom survived the crash.
 Helen's daughter Mandy Richardson (Sarah Jayne Dunn) becomes his legal guardian.
 Some time after, Mandy cannot cope looking after Tom and hands him over to Gordon's son Max Cunningham (Matt Littler).
 Max and best friend Sam "OB" O'Brien (Darren Jeffries) raise Tom in their flat.
 Tom runs away from home after overhearing Max tell OB he believes Tom will be better off in care.
 However, Mandy finds him by his parents' grave.

 Max starts a relationship with Clare Devine (Gemma Bissix).
-When Mandy's baby daughter Grace Hutchinson dies due to S.I.D.S, Tom looks for a mother figure in Clare.
+When Mandy's baby daughter Grace Hutchinson dies from sudden infant death syndrome, Tom looks for a mother figure in Clare.
 After Clare and Max marry, he soon begins to see through her.
 After Tom overhears her on the phone to her father, who she previously claimed was dead, Clare begins to manipulate Tom and makes Max believe Tom is lying.
 Clare draws on the walls of Max's flat and pours water on his bed sheets and blames Tom's misbehaviour.
 After Max tells Clare he wants to accompany her to a fertility clinic, Clare poisons Tom's food so he is ill and Max cannot come.
 Max has a heart attack and grows more ill when Clare stops giving him his medication.
 At Christmas, Clare takes Max and Tom to a lakeside where Clare pretends Tom has fallen into the water.
 Max tries to save Tom and almost dies, but is revived by OB.
 Max finally sees the real Clare and apologises to OB and Tom.
 Weeks later, Clare tells Tom that he was the cause of his parents' death, and would eventually kill Max.
 Clare calls a social worker, who arrives just as Tom shouts he does not want to be near Max, and Tom is taken into care.
 Tom refuses to see Max and but after Max threatens Clare, the brothers meet and Max explains that Clare was lying.
 Tom then moves back in with Max.